chokmarhtech/chokmarh-web-template/README.md

-# Chokmarh Technologies Website Template
+# Chokmârh Technologies Website Template

 This is the official [Website Template](https://chokmarhtechnologies.com).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.